U, Bomsi n Me: Plot

 The film is based on three married men and how they face their problems.

-Raghavan also known as Raga, is from Tamil Nadu and is a clumsy guy.
-He loves to watch cricket with beer and is married to Raji who is a lecturer, hates cricket and, is obsessed about cleanliness.
+Raghavan, also known as Raga, is from Tamil Nadu and is a clumsy guy.
+He loves to watch cricket with beer and is married to Raji, who is a lecturer, hates cricket, and is obsessed with cleanliness.

 Bomsi, a Parsi and an avid smoker, just wants to be rich and wants to buy a house in a big Parsi colony.
-He is married to Shenaaz who is a sales girl in a fashion magazine and wants a child but so far the couple has been unable to conceive.
+He is married to Shenaaz, who is a salesgirl in a fashion magazine and wants a child, but so far the couple has been unable to conceive.

-Sam Mac Patel, a half Gujarati and half Punjabi boy is a radio jockey and wants to be a famous writer.
+Sam Mac Patel, a half Gujarati and half Punjabi boy, is a radio jockey and wants to be a famous writer.
 His wife is Monica, an air hostess who is always away from him.
-They spend most of their time apart leading both to be suspicious of the other person.
+They spend most of their time apart, leading both to be suspicious of the other person.